'The Mary Tyler Moore Show': A cast that created a classic

 "The Mary Tyler Moore Show," starring Moore as TV news producer Mary Richards, racked up honors year after year after debuting in 1970.
 Three times it was awarded the Emmy for outstanding comedy series.

+After turning off the lights in the newsroom to close that final episode, Moore went on to work in theater and other TV shows.
+Her work with Robert Redford in the 1980 movie "Ordinary People" earned her an Oscar nomination.

+Even though Moore was the star of the TV show that carried her name, it was the cast that carried the show with her during its seven-season run.

-The core cast on the show went on to appear in spinoffs and their own hit series, and some are still busy in front of the camera.
+The core cast went on to appear in spinoffs and their own hit series, and some are still busy in front of the camera.

 Here's what happened to the much-decorated actors on the CBS hit about a Minneapolis TV newsroom and its cast of characters: